-Milk bath photography is a sub-genre of portrait photography.
+Milk bath photography is a technique in portrait photography.
 It focuses on natural, minimalist images.
 It allows you to utilise negative white space so that you can focus on your model’s face and body.

 White is associated with softness and purity.
 This is why milk bath for baby or maternity photography is so popular.
-You can use a milk bath to emphasise the size of a baby bump and focus on the relationship between a mother and her child.
-Or simply to make your model feel beautiful in her skin.
+You can use a milk bath to emphasise the size of a baby bump.
+Or just to make your model feel beautiful in her skin.

 If you add less milk, your mixture will be translucent.
 This means that most of your model’s body will be visible underwater.

 If you add more milk, you’ll end up with an opaque mixture.
 This will cover anything that’s below the milk’s surface.